Orlando Family Lawyer

 What Do I Do if I am a Victim of Domestic Violence?

 You should call 911 immediately if you are in danger.
 Domestic violence is a serious matter and you should not wait to see a lawyer before protecting yourself and other family members.
-You may apply for a Domestic Violence Injunction, with or without an attorney, at the Clerk’s office at the courthouse in the county where you live.
+You may apply for a Domestic Violence Injunction, with or without an lawyer, at the Clerk’s office at the courthouse in the county where you live.
 When you call our office, be sure to let us know that domestic violence is involved so we can provide you with options and resources.

-Consult with our Orlando family law attorneys today.
+Consult with our Orlando family lawyers today.
 You will discover that we are energetic, strategically-minded, creative problem solvers.
 We operate efficiently, with your goals in mind, not ours.
 From our office conveniently located near downtown Orlando, we are proud to serve individuals and families in the Central Florida area.
-To schedule a consultation with our experienced Orlando family law and divorce attorneys, call our office at 407-228-7007, or submit a consultation request through our convenient online form.
+To schedule a consultation with our experienced Orlando family law and divorce lawyers, call our office at 407-228-7007, or submit a consultation request through our convenient online form.
 We look forward to hearing from you and helping you with your legal needs.